hyperionix/docs/content/hmc/hmc.md

 > NOTE: Only github and bitbucket repositories are currently supported.

 Go to _Actions->Add_ menu.
 To add a repository you need to set its name and address like for `git clone` command.
 Both HTTPS and SSH are supported.
 You can also choose a branch you want to synchronize.
-* For github private repositories you have to create [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and add it to _API token_ field.
+* For github private repositories you have to create [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with **repo** access and add it to _API token_ field.
 * For bitbucket private repositories you have to add the Hyperionix access key to your repository settings.
     1. On _Repositories_ page copy the key using button _Copy public key_
     2. Add it to your repository settings using [this](https://confluence.atlassian.com/bitbucket/access-keys-294486051.html) documentation starting from Step 3.